Information about how Derwen College approaches teaching young people with special educational needs

 Ofsted – The college is inspected by Ofsted and has received a grade 1 outstanding at the last three inspections

-Care Quality Commission (CQC) – The college is inspected by the CQC who confirm that we continue to meet all their standards
+Care Quality Commission (CQC) – The college is inspected by CQC.
+Report attached to this link

 Derwen College also holds Matrix Standard

-Derwen College is a Makaton Friendly – Makaton tutors deliver cross-college support to staff and students.
+Derwen College is Makaton Friendly – Makaton tutors deliver cross-college support to staff and students.